-She is always hungry, can I give her some juice?
-She’s only 6 weeks, not on breast milk we have her on good start (soy).
+My newborn baby is always hungry, can I give her some juice?
+She’s only 6 weeks old, not on breast milk, we have her on Good Start (soy).

-Giving Juice To Newborn Baby – Yes Or No?
+Giving Juice To a Newborn Baby – Yes Or No?

 Congratulations on your adorable little girl!